davestewart/davestewart-content/content/archive/work/animation/mozart-uncovered/index.md

 ---
+date: 2005-06-08
+shortTitle: BBC4 Mozart Uncovered
 description: Visual exploration of the structure and ideas of Mozart's symphonies
-shortTitle: BBC4 Mozart Uncovered
-date: 2005-06-08
+summary: |
+  A data-driven visual exploration of Mozart's symphonies for BBC4, using VBA to extract musical structure data and After Effects to animate the resulting patterns and relationships.
+tech: After Effects, VBA, JavaScript
 tags:
   - javascript
   - data